 Joshua Lipton is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He maintains a broad-based antitrust and consumer protection practice, including litigation in state and federal courts, merger and acquisition investigations, civil and criminal antitrust and consumer protection investigations by government authorities, and antitrust counseling.

-Mr. Lipton has been listed as a leading antitrust specialist in a number of publications, including Chambers USA’s America’s Leading Lawyers for Business, Practical Law Company’s Competition: The Law and Leading Lawyers Worldwide, and Super Lawyers in its Antitrust Litigation and Mergers & Acquisitions categories. ?Lawdragon named him to its 500 Leading Litigators in America 2023 and 2024 guides, featuring “attorneys who excel representing principally corporations and other organizations in litigating claims.”
+Mr. Lipton has been listed as a leading antitrust lawyer in a number of publications, including Chambers USA: America’s Leading Lawyers for Business, Practical Law Company’s Competition: The Law and Leading Lawyers Worldwide, and Super Lawyers in its Antitrust Litigation and Mergers & Acquisitions categories. ?Lawdragon named him to its 500 Leading Litigators in America 2023 and 2024 guides, featuring “attorneys who excel representing principally corporations and other organizations in litigating claims.”
 He was recognized by Who’s Who Legal Competition 2023 and has also been ranked as a “Client Service All-Star” by BTI Consulting.

 Mr. Lipton’s representative matters include:

 - AT&T / Time Warner (D.D.C.
 2018).
 Member of the trial team that defeated the DOJ’s challenge to AT&T’s $85.4 billion purchase of Time Warner.